menandmice/micetro_docs/guides/user-manual/configure_azure_dns.rst

 This feature is currently not available.

-**What are the minimum permissions required for the Men&Mice Suite to integrate fully with Azure?**
+**What are the minimum permissions required for Micetro to integrate fully with Azure?**

 Below is a custom role definition that covers all the required permissions for DNS and IPAM.
 Please look at Azure documentation on how to create a custom role.